Briojas/BeOurGuest/README.md

 - A GUI is needed for easily creating scripts, pushing them to IPFS, and submitting them to the contract for processing.
     - A way to watch a stream of the field executing submissions would also be nice
 - Collecting, holding, and awarding users' funds for playing/winning
-- Utilizing a DAO to ensure fair play has occured and enable control to adjust something that was unfair
+- Utilizing a DAO to ensure fair play has occurred and enable control to adjust something that was unfair